 The next solution is to switch cat litter from a clay based to a wood pellet or paper pellet.
 Clay cat litter will stick to your cat’s paws and if it isn’t cleaned off quickly, it can cement to your cat’s paws.
 Wood and paper cat litter will stick less and will not be that hard to clean from your cat’s paw if it does stick.
 Finally, you can trim the hair on your cat’s paws to further reduce any sticking.
 This will help with any cat, but it can work wonders for long haired cats.
 If you plan on doing this, have a veterinarian or professional groomer do it.

 Yes, it is possible for cat litter to hurt your cat’s paws.
 Crystal litter can be sharp which can be painful to stand on.
-Also, if clay litter gets stuck to your cat’s paws and gets dried on, this can hurt your cat pretty bad.
+Also, if clay litter gets stuck to your cat’s paws and gets dried on, this can be painful for cats.

 If they have to constantly walk on a hard material it can hurt.
 Litter that is dried on can also pull on their hair and just generally be uncomfortable.